leebri101/Geographically-Challenged/TESTING.md

 * Known Issues:
   * Results issue has a grey border around teh linear gradient border.
+  * users can score more than 10 if they get all thw answers correct
 ## **Post Development Testing Phase**
 ### **Validator Testing**